Jewel Changi Airport: 7 Reasons to Check In Early When Leaving Singapore

 The “top” of the Shiseido Forest Valley is home to a variety of attractions and alfresco-style eateries.
 Apart from mazes and slides, there is a flower garden, a suspended bridge, and even a topiary walk.
 For the fun-loving, the attractions not to miss are the two Manulife Sky Nets.
-Suspended as high as 25 meters above the ground, you can opt for a leisurely stroll or some energetic bouncing on one.
-Both are experiences you wouldn’t soon forget.
+Suspended as high as 25 meters above the ground, a bouncy stroll across either one of the nets is an experience you wouldn’t soon forget.

 4. Themed Restaurants and Hipster Food Galore